ropensci/skimr/README.md

 a correctly rendered HTML document may produce an incorrectly rendered PDF, for example.
 This issue can generally be addressed by changing fonts to one with good building block (for histograms) and Braille support (for line graphs).
-For example, the open font "DejaVu Sans" from the `extrafont` package supports these.
+For example, the open font “DejaVu Sans” from the `extrafont` package supports these.
 You may also want to try wrapping your results in `knitr::kable()`.
 Please see the vignette on using fonts for details.

 Displays in documents of different types will vary.
-For example, one user found that the font "Yu Gothic UI Semilight" produced consistent results for Microsoft Word and Libre Office Write.
+For example, one user found that the font “Yu Gothic UI Semilight” produced consistent results for Microsoft Word and Libre Office Write.

 Contributing